 SimpliSafe vs. Ring Alarm — Differences

-The SimpliSafe is an excellent security system, and at the current moment, it actually does a better job of supporting other smart products than the Ring system does.
-However, the Ring Alarm’s more flexible connectivity opens up much more potential than a simple WiFi setup does and considering that the company was recently bought out by Amazon, it’s likely that we’ll start to see some greater integration coming over the next few years.
+The SimpliSafe is an excellent security system, and at the current moment, it actually does a pretty good job of supporting other smart products.
+However, the Ring Alarm’s more flexible connectivity opens up much more potential than a simple WiFi setup does and considering that the company was bought out by Amazon, we already started to see some greater integration with Schlage, Yale, Kwikset, Ge, Leviton, and First Alert.
+For a full list of integrations check out Works with Ring page.

 Difference #2: Internet Connection – The two-alarm systems both need an internet connection to function correctly.
 The SimpliSafe model operates entirely via WiFi, so you won’t need to connect it to your router via an Ethernet cable.
 This flexibility is super important, as it allows you to place your hub wherever it’s most easily accessible rather than having to be tied to the router.